JakeMoralez/FlectoneWeb/pulse/en/docs/message/format/color/index.md

 # Colors

-The tag `fcolor` is used for individual color settings for each player.
+The tag `fcolor` is used for individual color settings for each player

 Usage: `<fcolor:number>`